|Site Map | Bulletin Home | Temple University|

 Temple University is not responsible for loss of property of any student or other individual due to fire, theft, or other cause.
 The university may require residence hall students to present proof of insurance against loss by fire, theft, or other cause before assignment to any university housing.

-Matriculated BA in Art History, BA in Art, BA in Visual Studies and BFA students (with the exception of those seeking Teaching Certification) in the Tyler School of Art must maintain a minimum grade point average (GPA) of 2.0* or may be subject to academic action including academic warning, probation, and dismissal from the university.
-Higher minimum GPAs are required by the Bachelor of Architecture Program (2.5)**, the BFA with teaching certification (3.0), and the BS in Art Education program (3.0).
+Matriculated BA in Art History, BA in Art, BA in Visual Studies and BFA students (with the exception of those seeking the Art Education concentration) in the Tyler School of Art must maintain a minimum grade point average (GPA) of 2.0* or may be subject to academic action including academic warning, probation, and dismissal from the university.
+Higher minimum GPAs are required by the Bachelor of Architecture Program (2.5)**, the BFA with Art Education Concentration (3.0), and the BS in Art Education program (3.0).